Notice of Privacy Practices

 As permitted by HIPAA, we may disclose your PHI to:

-Note Regarding State Law
+Note Regarding Other Laws

 You may request amendments to your PHI by making a written request.
 However, we may deny the request in some cases (such as if we determine the PHI is accurate).
 If we deny your request to change your PHI, we will provide you with a written explanation of the reason for denial and additional information regarding further actions that you may take.